matchID-project/matchID-project.github.io/full_tutorial_1.md

 width: is-10
 ---

-# **Tutorial**
-This is the first chapter of the tutorial, which will deal with three use-cases :

-- Use case 1: finding common identities between two big datasets
-- Use case 2: finding doubles within a dataset
-- Use case 3: building a search api for a dataset (*top of elasticsearch* API)

-# **Use case 1** : finding common identities between two big datasets
+# **Use case 1** : finding common identities between two big datasets (realistic case)

+This is the first *realistic* use case, where we deal with more realistic data (encoding problems, more than 1M people datasets, ...), were we'll follow a more robust method for accurate matching.

 ## **Cooking recipes with matchID**